-Bakersfield, California - continues to ship Washington red, white, and gold potatoes.
+Bakersfield, California - they are steady Washington red, white, and gold potatoes.
 The market for all colors and all sizes is steady.
-Premium and Bakers reds and gold's are limited.
-Western Washington - the markets for all colors are steady.
-Their reds are peaking on A-size while the whites and gold's are heavier to B-size.
+Premium and Bakers reds and gold's are still short.
+Western Washington - the markets for all colors and sizes are steady.
+Their reds and whites are peaking on A-size while the golds are more evenly split between A & B-size.
 Washington shippers are still dealing on volume for A-size reds.